Yu Shangyuan: Other contributions

 In this period, many theater lovers like Yu Shangyuan, Wen Yiduo etc. initiated the establishment of a dramatic improvement community.
 They planned two publications titled Diaochong and He Tu to focus on the aspect of drama.
 Contributions were sent to their hands constantly when the news spread.
 Because of the successful performance of "endless sorrow "(此恨绵绵), the reputation of Yu Shangyuan and other people was greatly boosted among the Chinese American and the presider of the Cambridge Chinese Student Union also was encouraged.
 In the spring of 1925, they initiated an English drama "Lute" (琵琶记) which was written and performed by themselves and invited Yu Shangyuan and Zhao Taimou to guide rehearsals.
-On March 28, "Lute"(琵琶记) was put on the stage in the one of the famous theaters in the United States—Boston Copley Theater and succeeded again.
+On March 28, "Lute"(琵琶记) was put on the stage in one of the famous theaters in the United States—Boston Copley Theater and succeeded again.
 The two English costume of the Chinese students in the United States performing exposed the soul of traditional Chinese culture to the majority of the audience, and aroused strong repercussions.
 The local newspaper Christian Science Monitor reported the special event of the Chinese students.
 In the summer of 1925, Yu Shangyuan, Wen Yiduo and several other like-minded persons returned home one after the other.
 Later, they established the Beiping Art College Drama Department, set up the column of the" drama Journal" (剧刊) in the "Morning News Supplement" (晨报 副刊) to discuss the National Opera, founded " New Moon " (新月) in Shanghai to promote "the Chinese drama movement" (Chinese: 国剧运动) and sponsored small theaters in Beiping to develop Bai Yang and other outstanding performing artists.
 After their returning home, their most splendorous work is the founder of the "drama highest institution"—National Theatre College, and later, many of the core figure on the stage and screen are out of school.